microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/message.md

 This resource supports:

 - Adding your own data as custom Internet message headers.
 Add custom headers only when creating a message, and name them starting with "x-".
-Once the message has been sent, you cannot modify the headers.
+After the message is sent, you cannot modify the headers.
 To get the headers of a message, apply the `$select` query parameter in a [get message](../api/message-get.md) operation.
 - Adding your own data as custom properties as [extensions](/graph/extensibility-overview).
 - Subscribing to [change notifications](/graph/webhooks).
 - Using [delta query](/graph/delta-query-overview) to track incremental additions, deletions, and updates,